Master Composing for Film

 Individual lessons: practical lessons on drama spotting, developing motivic and thematic music material, scoring for separate film fragments and scoring for film sequences in context.
 In the course of these subjects the students will gain practical experience and develop mastery of film scoring techniques.

-- career / film music business introduction lectures on issues of contracts, licensing, publishing, copyright, etc.
+- Film music industry, business introduction lectures on contracts, licensing, publishing, copyright, etc.

 The content of the programme (including information on credits and on the part of the curriculum that will be taught at the Film Academy) will soon be announced.